wearebraid/vueformulate.com/docs/guide/README.md

 ## What it isn’t

-While Vue Formulate is a powerful tool for building forms there are some things this package does not aim to do:
+While Vue Formulate is a powerful tool for building, validating, and handling errors on forms — there are some things this package does not aim to do:

   1. This is not a UI framework or a _layout_ tool.
 Want inputs next to each other?
 Cool!
-Just wrap some inputs in a `<div>` and sprinkle on the `flexbox`.
-This package assumes you'll still be responsible for form layout.
+Wap some inputs in a `<div>` and sprinkle on some `flexbox`.
+    This package assumes you'll still be responsible for your form layout.
   2. This package is BYOB — bring your own backend.
 Vue Formulate doesn't care a lick about the backend you choose (the closest it gets to caring is when using [file inputs](/guide/inputs/file))